abogoyavlensky/linkboard/PROJECT_SUMMARY.md

 - **Link count badges** displayed in board and All Links page headers
 - **Infinite scroll pagination** with HTMX-powered seamless loading (25 links per page, 10 per page for testing)
 - **Full-text search** with SQLite FTS5 for fast link searching by title and URL
+- **Hybrid search system** with FTS5 for terms ≥3 characters and LIKE for shorter terms
+- **Clear search functionality** with X button and ESC keyboard shortcut
 - PWA-ready with modern web app icons
 - Account-based authentication with auto-generated account numbers
 - Client-side account number generation using crypto.randomUUID()